Floating Abdominoplasty

 What is a floating abdominoplasty?

-Also known as the FAB procedure, It is an abdominoplasty technique that employs a hip-to-hip scar to detach the navel from its connection to the abdominal wall to allow for a tightening of the stomach muscles, correction of a paraumbilical protrusion and to achieve a more aesthetically pleasing contour in slim patients with minimal skin excesses.
+Floating Abdominoplasty is also known as the FAB procedure.
+It is an abdominoplasty technique that employs a hip-to-hip scar to detach the navel from its connection to the abdominal wall to allow for a tightening of the stomach muscles, correction of a paraumbilical protrusion and to achieve a more aesthetically pleasing contour in slim patients with minimal skin excesses.

 The procedure is similar to a mini-tummy tuck, and it is suitable for patients that have laxity around the navel and mild lower abdominal skin.
 Also, a stretched navel can be readjusted.
 Unlike the standard tummy-tuck technique which involves making an incision around the navel before pulling down the skin, during the floating abdominoplasty, the entire navel is detached from the abdominal wall.
 It is still connected to the overlying skin and with this connection, it is moved down and repositioned.
 No scar is seen around the new navel position.